Can You Leave Propane Tank outside in Winter

 If you notice this happening, contact your local services as soon as possible.
 Follow our guide:

-- Keep your tanks insulated with R-22 weather stripping to prevent them from freezing in cold climates.
+• Keep your tanks clear of snow and ice to prevent them from freezing in cold climates.
 Make sure frozen lines are moved off of tanks before they cause damage.

 Should You Disconnect Propane Tank from Grill?